sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=12al7KQInww&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The Death Cross trading strategy is a technical analysis tool used to identify potential bearish trends in the stock market.
-Here's a concise summary of the strategy based on the video:

-1. **Definition and Mechanics**:
+- **Introduction to Death Cross Trading Strategy**:
+  - Explains what a death cross is and its significance as a bearish indicator.
-   - The Death Cross occurs when a shorter-term moving average (e.g., 50-day) crosses below a longer-term moving average (e.g., 200-day).
-This signals a potential downtrend.
+  - Mentions that it is formed when a short-term moving average (e.g., 50-day) crosses below a long-term moving average (e.g., 200-day).

-2. **Lagging Indicator**:
-   - It is a lagging indicator, meaning it confirms trends after they have started, rather than predicting future price movements.

-3. **Backtesting Results**:
-   - Historical backtests since 1960 show poor performance during Death Cross periods, with minimal growth despite spending only 30% of the time in the market.
-This highlights the risk of missing out on market gains.
+- **Definition and Calculation**:
+  - A death cross involves two moving averages: one short (e.g., 50-day) and one long (e.g., 200-day).
+  - It is identified when the short MA crosses below the long MA.

+- **Indicator Type and Time Frame**:
+  - Lagging indicator.
+  - Typically uses daily bars with 50-day and 200-day moving averages.

+- **Backtest Performance**:
+  - Backtested from 1960, showing a flat equity curve.
+  - Investors were only invested 30% of the time despite stocks compounding at 10% annually.
+  - Highlights that while it may predict market downturns, being out of the market for long periods can limit returns.

+- **Frequency and Historical Success**:
+  - Only 32 death crosses since 1960.
+  - High success rate (75%), but emphasizes that success rate is less important than average gain per trade.

-4. **Limitations**:
+- **Limitations**:
-   - Infrequent occurrence (only 32 instances since 1960) and potential for long-term underperformance due to keeping investors out of the market during upward trends.
-   - Applicability varies across different markets, requiring individual backtesting.

-5. **Implementation Considerations**:
-   - Use as part of a diversified strategy with other indicators or risk management techniques.
-   - Psychological discipline is crucial, as waiting for entry signals (like the Golden Cross) can be challenging during market rises.

-6. **Conclusion**:
-   - While the Death Cross can signal significant downturns, its reliance on historical data and lack of adaptability to external factors make it a useful but limited tool.
-It may be more effective when combined with other strategies rather than used in isolation.
+  - Not a sure thing; markets have long-term positive trends.
+  - Investors might miss significant market growth while avoiding stocks during death cross periods.

+- **Applicability Beyond Stocks**:
+  - Can be applied to other asset classes like ETFs, cryptocurrencies, CFDs, Forex, and Futures.
+  - Advises backtesting each asset individually.

+- **Complementary Indicators**:
+  - No significant improvement when combined with other indicators; simplicity often works best.

+- **Golden Cross Reference**:
+  - Mentions the golden cross as the opposite of the death cross, covered in a subsequent video.

+- **Conclusion and Call to Action**:
+  - Encourages viewers to like, comment, subscribe for more content.
+  - Wishes luck in trading.
 </details>

 <details>